-In the first month of interaction with the IPSPC service, the person you referred will meet their Employment Specialist weekly, together they will look for suitable jobs or training, talk about worries they may have- like job interview techniques, and discuss how they are finding the process so far.
-They will be expected to take the lead on this process, identify and apply for jobs which they are interested in, as well as maintain their CV and workpack.
-We will be there to help and guide, and we will also be happy to make contact with employers on their behalf (and with their permission) to find the right role for them.
+We will continue to meet your patient regularly.
+Together we will look for suitable jobs or training, talk about worries they may have - like job interview techniques, and discuss how they are finding the process so far.
+We will be there to help and guide them, and we will also be happy to contact employers on their behalf (with their permission) to find the right role.
+As a team, we will aim to have made first contact with a prospective employer within four weeks of their start date with the service.

-At the mid way point, around the end of month 4, the person you have referred and their Employment Specialist will have a more in-depth review of progress so far.
-What has worked and what hasn't?
+At the midway point, around the end of month four, your patient and their Employment Specialist will have a more in-depth review of their progress so far.
+What has worked for them and what has not?
 Does anything need to change to help them obtain paid work?

-It is proven that working is good for Mental Health by providing
+It is proven that working is good for mental health by providing

 a source of income